andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

-And in Proxmox I have 6 new VMs with correct name, tags and all:
+And in Proxmox I have 6 new VMs with correct name, vm_id, tags and all:

 ![my-new-kubernetes-cluster](images/image-20240115224119296.png)